futel/dialplan-functions/README-deploy.md

 # Deploy and development notes

+A namespace is an instance.
+We use stage, prod, probably dev and others.

 We create stage namespaces.
 We turn them into prod by pointing the Twilio Programmable Voice components at them.

-XXX What makes a namespace stage or prod?
-Twilio stage or prod pointing to it, and an attibute, either from environment or from the Twilio calls?
+We normally don't want to create prod namespaces or do anything to them after promotion except delete them when they become obsolete.

-We don't replace namespaces and they don't have a 'stage' or 'prod' address, Twilio Programmable Voice must know the correct namespace to call.
+We don't replace specific namespace instances after creation and they don't have a 'stage' or 'prod' address, Twilio Programmable Voice must know the correct namespace to call.
 When the relevant Twilio components don't point to them, they can be deleted.

 # Setup